updatecli/website/content/en/blog/2025/10/golang.md

 One manifest, one purpose.
 You can create multiple manifests for different dependencies or update strategies.
 Reusing the same `pipelineid` across manifests helps group related updates into one update pipeline.
 The declarative approach is ideal when you need to combine different kind of update.
 For example based on a single information, we can update Dockerfile, CI config, in one atomic operation.
 Or we can groups information from multiple sources (GitHub releases, DockerHub tags, etc.) to drive a single update.
 The possibilities are endless!

-TIP: To make the writting of manifests easier, you can use an IDE that supports json schema store, such as nvim, intellij or vscode.
+TIP: To make the writing of manifests easier, you can use an IDE that supports json schema store, such as nvim, intellij or vscode.
 All you need to do is using file name `updatecli.yaml` or any yaml file in a folder named `updatecli.d` and the IDE will automatically fetch the json schema and provide auto-completion, documentation and validation.

 ---